PalomeroLab/how-to/docs/command-line/bash.md

 > shell language that's installed on all our machines.
 In particular, this
 > means there is generally no need to strive for POSIX-compatibility or
 > otherwise avoid "bashisms".

-For practical examples and command-line usage, see the [CLI guide](cli.md).

 ## Start with a shebang